Why You Need a Natural Remedy for Cat Anxiety

 You might think it’s unusual for cats to be emotionally unwell.

 But, in fact, it is quite common.

 And, it’s quite sad when a cat’s quality of life suffers because of an emotional issue.

-Anxious or depressed cats need to care the same way a physically ill kitty does.
+For example, anxious or depressed cats need to care the same way a physically ill kitty does.